equip/structure/README.md

 stores values identified by a key.
 Only associative arrays can be used to initialize the structure.
 Any value can be defined by a string key.

+**`SortedDictionary`** is an implementation of a [associative array][wiki-dict] that also sorts the array.
+By default the array is sorted by value.
+The array is sorted every time the content or sorting method changes.

 **`OrderedList`** is an implementation of a [list][wiki-list] that stores ordered values.
 Only an indexed array can be used to initialize the structure.
 Any value can be added.
 When the list is exposed it will be sorted by the defined callable.